curl/everything-curl/http-requests.md

 ## Time conditions

-HTTP allows for "conditional requests".
+HTTP supports conditional requests.
 They are requests that contain a condition in the sense that it asks the server to only deliver a response body if the associated condition evaluates true.

 A useful condition is time.
 For example, ask the server to only deliver a response if the resource has been modified after a particular time: